llealloo/audiolink/Docs/README.md

 float4 vu = AudioLinkData(ALPASS_FILTEREDVU_INTENSITY + uint2(i.uv.x*4, 0));
 ```

-`ALPASS_FILTEREDVU_MARKER` refers to filtered, fading marker values.
-Whenever a new 'peak volume' is reached, these values rapidly increase, and slowly fade until another peak is reached.
+`ALPASS_FILTEREDVU_MARKER` refers to filtered marker values.
+Whenever a new 'peak volume' is reached, these values rapidly increase.
+If no peaks occur for a brief moment, they rapidly fade to the current intensity.
 They can sampled like so:
 ```hlsl
 float4 marker = AudioLinkData(ALPASS_FILTEREDVU_MARKER + uint2(i.uv.x*4, 0));
 ```